 Like sharing current successes, examining past successes can boost your employee’s morale and give them insights to help their current projects.

 You can also share case studies with your employees if there’s a project similar to a past one.
 Try embedding a prompt to read a case study in your next employee newsletter:

 Key takeaway: Don’t have any case studies?
 Ask your sales team for any notable exchanges they’ve had with satisfied customers and ask if you can use those.
 Get your employees excited about their success is an easy way how to make an employee newsletter fun.

 Inject your own interests and personality by sharing things that you love that you might talk to employees about in regular conversations.

-Include monthly book recommendations.
+For a fun employee newsletter idea, include monthly book recommendations.
 Maybe start a book club in the process.
 Try including seasonal recipes (especially in months with major holidays), motivational quotes, or fun facts.

 Damp Wine released this fun newsletter about various great entertainment spots around a certain location.